Things to Do in Aiken County

-Located on the University of South Carolina-Aiken campus.
-The center's scheduled includes a cultural series, performances by university students, children's plays and regular displays in the gallery.
+Located on the University of South Carolina Aiken campus.
+The center's schedule includes a cultural series, performances by university students, children's plays and regular displays in the gallery.
 Various other performances and events are also scheduled throughout the year.

 Hole-N-One Miniature Golf & Games